The Shattering

 As the first crack widened into a fissure, Kulîôbî unleashed their laugh, not as a silent thought but as an explosive, universe-wide wave of joyous, chaotic energy that scrambled the The First Law's perfect, predictable patterns.

-At this moment, Xôcibîlî was able to force The First Law to reflect on its impending doom which helped distract The First Law from reacting to the situation.
+At this moment, Xôcibîlî was able to force The First Law to reflect on its impending doom, creating a moment of hesitation—the first doubt in a being of absolute certainty.

 Into this chaos, Dimîtu poured the concept of all seasons at once: the explosive growth of spring, the relentless heat of summer, the rotting decay of autumn, and the cold, breaking frost of winter.
 The First Law, which knew only one state of being, was subjected to a billion years of change in a single moment.